lucashoeft/Personal-Website/README.md

 # Personal Website

-This is repository for my personal website
+This is the repository of my personal website.

+## Features

+* The website is changing its color scheme based on the users local time

-## Technology used
+## Technology

 * HTML
 * CSS